 (For a short but brilliant and more detailed explanation of gender, biological sex, and orientation, check out this video from vlogbrother Hank Green.)

 “The Proclamation to the World talks about how gender is an eternal characteristic of identity and purpose, and I certainly believe that,” Grayson says.
-“I know that my spirit was male in the preexistence, and is male now, and that in the resurrection I will have a male body to match my spirit.
+“I know that my spirit was male in the [premortal life], and is male now, and that in the resurrection I will have a male body to match my spirit.
 There are all kinds of problems and deformities in people's mortal bodies, and sex determination is no exception.”
-When Grayson and his mom had that conversation about transgenderism all those years ago, Grayson did what he’d always been taught to do: he prayed about it.
+When Grayson and his mom had that conversation about being transgender all those years ago, Grayson did what he’d always been taught to do: he prayed about it.
 “I had one of the most vivid and profound spiritual experiences of my life; the Lord told me ‘You're a boy, and it's going to be okay.’”
 Scripture study and prayer (and other “Sunday school answers”) have also been big parts of Grayson’s continued testimony.
 So has transitioning, he says.
-“I used to kinda take the church for granted.
+“I used to kinda take the Church for granted.
 Having the risk that it could all be taken away from me made me realize how much the gospel means to me.”

 Having it all taken away?
 “Life as an active Mormon LGBTQ person involves what some of us call ‘Bishop Roulette,’ which is that every time you have to move to a new ward you can never be sure how accepting your new leadership is going to be,” Grayson explains.
 The Church of Jesus Christ of Latter-day Saints is run entirely by “lay-leadership”--everything is done on a volunteer basis, with no formal training.
 Which also means that some leaders are better equipped to deal with LGBTQ issues than others.
 “There's a lot of variation between wards in how LGBTQ members are treated, and if you end up with a homophobic and/or transphobic bishop you can have a lot of problems,” Grayson explains.
 “I've gotten lucky so far, but if I ended up in a ward with a transphobic bishop I could lose my temple recommend, or maybe even be excommunicated, and there would be very little I could do about it.”